intermine/im-docs/docs/webapp/properties/web-properties.rst

 Using the `bag.example.identifiers` key, one can provide a list of keyword examples on the list create/upload page.
 This could lead to a mixed list of items being updated and only, say Protein or Gene, identifiers being uploaded.

-If one wants to provide different example identifiers per different types, like Genes, Proteins, SNPs, you can do so by using the following key:

-`bag.example.identifiers.gene`, `bag.example.identifiers.protein` etc.

-Then, when the user selects a Genes from a dropdown select box for type and choose the Example list link, the text box will be populated keywords associated only with `bag.example.identifiers.gene` key in the config file.

 External links
 ----------------------